microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/chat-list-tabs.md

 ## <a name="examples"></a>Exemplos

-### <a name="example-1-list-all-the-tabs-in-the-chat-along-with-associated-teams-app"></a>Exemplo 1: listar todas as guias do chat juntamente com o aplicativo do Teams associado
+### <a name="example-1-list-all-the-tabs-in-the-chat-along-with-associated-teams-app"></a>Exemplo 1: listar todas as guias do chat juntamente com o aplicativo Teams associado
 #### <a name="request"></a>Solicitação
 Este é um exemplo de solicitação.